Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Empirical Evaluations

 \section{Empirical Evaluations}

-In this section, we evaluate our proposed algorithms under different settings using real-world traces.
-Our objectives are threefold: ({\romannumeral 1}) estimating the potential savings by switching energy plans as compared to staying in a variable-rate plan, ({\romannumeral 2}) comparing the performances of both deterministic and randomized online algorithms against the offline optimal algorithm, and ({\romannumeral 3}) analyzing the effect of changing the cancellation fee.
+By using real-world traces, we evaluate our proposed algorithms under different settings in this section.
+Our objectives are threefold: ({\romannumeral 1}) comparing our proposed deterministic and randomized online algorithms by comparing their cost ratios against the optimal offline algorithm in various scenarios, ({\romannumeral 2}) analyzing the effect of different types of household demand and values of the cancellation fee, and ({\romannumeral 3}) justifying the necessity of developing proper online algorithms for our newly proposed problem \textbf{dSP}.